Phenomenological studies of exclusive heavy-quarkonium electroproduction at NLO: Results

-$\Upsilon$ production, on the other hand, samples larger momentum fractions $x$ and higher virtualities $Q^2$ due to its larger mass, resulting in lower event yield rates and access to a more restricted kinematic region, even at the maximum collider energy of the EIC.
-In its highest-energy configuration, there are three orders of magnitude less event-counts than for $J/\psi$ in the photoproduction bin, extending down in $x$ to a few units of $10^{-3}$, with very low event-count rate away from this bin~\cite{AbdulKhalek:2021gbh}.
+$\Upsilon$ production, on the other hand, samples larger momentum fractions $x$ and higher virtualities $Q^2$ due to its larger mass.
+This results in lower event yield rates and access to a more restricted kinematic region, even at the maximum collider energy of the EIC.
+In its highest-energy configuration, the event count is three orders of magnitude lower than for $J/\psi$ in the photoproduction bin, which extends down in $x$ to a few units of $10^{-3}$.
+Outside of this bin, the event-count rate is very low~\cite{AbdulKhalek:2021gbh}.
 Meanwhile, the lowest-energy configuration essentially populates only the photoproduction bin in the valence $x$ region.
 Due to its larger mass, one can test factorisation at significantly larger scales, of the order $\sim O(M_\Upsilon^2)$.
 However, as noted, the $\Upsilon$ production yields drop sharply with increasing $Q^2$ and so the leverage of the EIC in this variable is rather limited for this observable.
 As a result, prospects for studying scale evolution at the EIC over a broad range of $Q^2$ are at best modest, especially when compared to the case of $J/\psi$.
-Any data will therefore likely be sparse and exhibit large uncertainties, but nonetheless complement those already published by HERA and LHC in the photoproduction bin, see~\cite{Flett:2021fvo} for the corresponding integrated cross section as a function of $W$ for $\Upsilon$ photoproduction, and the available data.
+Any data will therefore likely be sparse and exhibit large uncertainties.
+Nevertheless, they will complement the measurements already published by HERA and the LHC in the photoproduction bin; see~\cite{Flett:2021fvo} for the corresponding integrated cross section for $\Upsilon$ photoproduction as a function of $W$ and the available data.